Making apple butter is a total breeze with the Instant Pot – you don’t even have to peel the apples! This small batch

 I wanted to keep things as simple (and cheap) as I could for this recipe so i simply used water for the liquid, but do feel free to try it with 100% pressed apple juice.
 If you do, let me know how it goes!

 So much!
 Use it as a spread, use it in baking such as this gorgeous double apple caramel bundt cake , mix with yogurt for breakfast to have with granola and for the best pork chops you’ll ever eat, drop a spoonful of apple butter in the pan while the chops are cooking – it is SO delicious!

-I tried making apple butter a few different ways, but I found using the Instant Pot was by far the easiest and hassle free method.
+I’ve tried making apple butter a few different ways, but I found the Instant Pot method was by far the easiest way.
 When the pot comes up to pressure and the timer begins, it takes just 10 minutes.

 Don’t own an Instant Pot/pressure cooker?
 No problem.
 You can still make this recipe on the hob – just make sure you keep the heat low and you’ll need to stir the apples fairly regularly to ensure they aren’t sticking to the bottom of the pot.